aajey/jsonflatten/README.md

 # jsonflatten

 ## Overview
 The application lets user's flatten the JSON object.
 The current version removes the nested json objects and performs flattening by adding delimiter.
 The application uses dot (.) as delimiter when combining the neseted fields.
-The delimiter can be customized and any character or string can be used for delimiting.
-The application is written using Java 11 and maven for building.
+The delimiter can be customized.
+Any character or string can be used for delimiting.
+The application is written using **Java 11**.
+The application is built using **maven**.
 The tests are written in Junit5.
 The flattening functionality is written in file FlattenJsonIgnoreArrayImpl.java.
 The test coverage for this class is almost 100 percent.
 The constructor has two options.
-One is default which uses dot(.) as delimiter and other constructor takes the delimiter as one of the parameterms.
+One is default which uses dot(.) as delimiter and other constructor takes the delimiter as one of the parameters.
 This will enable user's to change the delimiter.

 An example of JSON flattening is shown below: